jorosz/react-rater-plus/README.md

 ### Styling via themes
 `react-rater-plus` relies on Webpack and CSS modules so it uses react-css-themr to manage themes.
 See [react-css-themr](https://github.com/javivelasco/react-css-themr) for usage of the theming component.

-The `Rater` component imported by default from `react-rater-plus` is a themed component and comes with its default theme.
-This default theme can be overridden and customized by creating another CSS module which would be imported.
+The `Rater` component imported by default from `react-rater-plus` is a themed component and is bundled with its default theme.

+This default theme can be further customized by creating another CSS module which would be imported.
 Because react-css-themr will merge the themes it's possible to only override specific settings, for example:

 mytheme.css
 ```scss